MiCASA Land Carbon Flux

 # For more information on Colormaps in Matplotlib, please visit https://matplotlib.org/stable/users/explain/colors/colormaps.html

-color_map = "purd"
+color_map = "PuRd"

-# Make a GET request to retrieve information for the date mentioned below
+# Make a GET request to retrieve information for your first date/time

-date1_tile = requests.get(
+observation_date_1_tile = requests.get(

 f"&assets={asset_name}"